NdekoCode/todolist-mobile-app/README.md

 ## Description

 TodoList is a simple mobile application that allows you to manage your daily tasks.
 With this application, you can easily add new tasks, mark completed tasks and delete unnecessary tasks.
-The main aim of this project is to familiarise yourself with mobile application development using React Native, a popular framework for creating cross-platform applications.
+The main aim of this project is to familiarise myself with mobile application development using React Native, a popular framework for creating cross-platform applications.

 ## Features